MicrosoftLearning/mslearn-aml-design/Instructions/start-01-data.md

 You're about to start an interactive exercise in the form of a dialog.
 Each page will show three parts:

 - **Introduction**: Some information is presented to introduce the question.
-- **Open hints**: Get more information by opening hints.
-You can choose how many hints you want to use before answering the questions.
+- **Ask more information**: Get more information by clicking on an **Ask** button.
+You can choose how much extra information you want to use before answering the questions.
 - **Answer**: Use the gathered information to answer the question.
   Each time, there will be **one optimal response**.
 You'll immediately get feedback to know whether you chose correctly.